Neuroscience

 Cliff T. Bekar.
 Associate professor of economics.
 Economic history, industrial organization, game theory.
 PhD 2000, MA 1992, BA 1990 Simon Fraser University.

 Keith Dede.
-Professor of Chinese, chair of the Department of World Languages and Literatures.
-Chinese language and linguistics.
+Professor of Chinese.
+Chinese Language and Linguistics.
 PhD 1999, MA 1993, BA 1988 University of Washington.

 Todd Watson.
 Associate professor of psychology, co-director of the neuroscience program.
 Cognitive neuroscience, brain and behavior, statistics.
 PhD 2005 State University of New York at Stony Brook.
 MA 2000 Radford University.
 BS 1997 Pennsylvania State University.